idekorslet/latch-module-v2-with-sensor-input/readme.md

-latch module versi 2 ini mendukung input dari berbagai macam sensor, selama output dari sensornya bernilai HIGH.
+latch module versi 2 ini mendukung input dari berbagai macam sensor, selama output dari sensornya bernilai HIGH dan maksimal 5v. this latch module v2 support any sensor as long the output signal of the sensor is HIGH and maks 5v.

 preview: